kunpengcompute/devkitdemo/Development_framework/sc-sdk/examples/cert-assign/README_en.md

 ## Dependencies

-1. Ensure that `kunpeng-sc` and `kunpeng-sc-devel` of the same version have been installed in the environment.
+1. Ensure that `kunpeng-sc-1.3.0` and `kunpeng-sc-devel-1.3.0` of the same version have been installed in the environment.
 Download the [Confidential Computing SDK](https://mirrors.huaweicloud.com/kunpeng/archive/Kunpeng_SDK/itrustee/).
 2. Run the `lsmod | grep tzdriver` command to check whether the tzdriver is properly loaded.
 3. Run the  `ps -ef | grep teecd` command to check whether the daemon is started properly.